alan-turing-institute/Palaeoanalytics/README.md

 # 👥 The team <a name="team"></a>

-These are the members of the Palaoanalytics team as updated August 2021:
+These are the members of the Palaeoanalytics team as updated August 2021:

 | Name | Role | email | Github |
 | --- | --- | --- | --- |